 AFMA management recommends a TAC of 397 t for Orange Roughy Cascade Plateau during the 2025-26 season, with undercatch and overcatch provisions set at 10 per cent and a determined amount of 2 t.

-AFMA management supports the recommendation to categorise Cascade Orange Roughy as a trigger species, with a catch trigger set at 295 t.
+AFMA management supports the recommendation to categorise Cascade Orange Roughy as a trigger species, with a catch trigger set at 200 t (instead of the 295 t trigger recommended by SEMAC).
+This